*Updated for 2022: Returning to school during coronavirus – what to expect

 Speaking up at the pupil council about what matters to us

 Does something need fixing at your school?
 Scott spoke up at Pupil Council and made getting online easier.

 Rights are used to make sure you feel safe, looked after, respected and listened to.
 Find out how the law is changing to give pupils more rights.

-Getting the right support starts with people understanding your needs.
-Find out about your rights to ask for your needs to be assessed.
+First steps: Getting the right support starts with people understanding your needs.

-Your right to have a say in decisions about your support at school
+Your right to have a say in plans made about your support at school

 If you get extra support at school, you may have a learning support plan.
-You should be involved in deciding what goes in this plan.
+Find out more here.